 - Unlike cauliflower poppers that are dipped in sticky sauces after baking, we prefer to dip the poppers into sauce as we eat.
 This means no sticky fingers. 🙂

-Y’all, these are so perfect for so many occasions.
+Y'all, these egg-free cauliflower poppers are so perfect for so many occasions.

 We make them year round.
 We love them for movie night at home, game day (any game, tennis, football, baseball....), happy hour fun, summer pool or BBQ parties, you name it!